Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 226 }};
 {% endraw %}
 ```

-When we look at the place that assemble function is invoked,
+When we examine the location where the 'assemble' function is called, it becomes
-we can easily know that the asm is a **microcode**.
+apparent that the 'asm' represents a microcode.
+Despite its potentially
-Because of its confusing name, one can misunderstand
-microcode is a microops;
-however, the microcode is a string object
-describing macroop semantics
-consisting of microops.
-This microcode strings are collected
-from each isa file
-located in isa/insts directory
+misleading name, it's important to clarify that 'microcode' is a long
+concatenated string object of all macroops in that specific architecture.
+Each
+macroop string in the 'microcode' represents one instruction.
+These microcode
+strings are gathered from individual ISA files found in the 'isa/insts'
-(all the macroops are stored in there).
+directory, where all the architecture specific macroops are defined.

 *src/arch/x86/isa/inst/general_purpose/data_transfer/move.py*
 ```python